Set up PayPal on your store

 - From your Shopify admin, go to Settings > Payments.

-- In the Additional payment methods section, find PayPal.
+- In the Additional payment methods section, click Setup incomplete next to PayPal.

 - Enter the email address for your PayPal account, and then click Next.

-- Enter the password for your PayPal account, and then click Log In.
+- Enter the password for your PayPal account, and then click Next.

-- On the PayPal confirmation page, click Go back to Shopify.
+- On the confirmation page, click Go back to Shopify.

-- Make a test transaction to make sure everything is set up properly.
+- Make a test transaction to confirm that everything is set up properly.

 PayPal's shipping and billing addresses